jab/bidict/docs/learning-from-bidict.rst

 Better memory usage through ``__slots__``
 =========================================

-Using :ref:`slots` dramatically reduces memory usage in CPython and speeds up attribute access when creating many instances of the same class.
+Using :ref:`slots` speeds up attribute access and can dramatically reduce memory usage in CPython when creating many instances of the same class.
 Must be careful with pickling and weakrefs though!